Usability Evaluation

 © Interaction Design Foundation, CC BY-SA 4.0

-Evaluate before you launch a new product or relaunch an existing product: It’s essential to do usability evaluation when you're getting ready to make big changes or launch a new product.
-Think of it like taste-testing a new recipe before you share it with a big group.
-Usability evaluation helps ensure the product works well and is user-friendly.
+Evaluate before you launch a new product or relaunch an existing product: Always conduct usability evaluation when you're getting ready to make big changes or launch a new product.
+You can think of it like taste-testing a new recipe before you decide to use it for a special occassion.

-Imagine you're upgrading an e-commerce website.
-You can use remote usability testing to make sure the process of buying products is smooth and error-free.
-This way, when you release the updated website, it will be easy for more people to make purchases.
+You’d use remote usability testing to make sure the process of buying products is smooth and error-free and it’ll be easy for more people to make purchases.

-Watch this video to learn about the aesthetic usability effect and the importance of visual elements in your design.
+Next, we’ll look at the aesthetic usability effect and learn about the importance of visual elements in your design.

 Show Hide video transcript